If he had gone to the government, the only thing the show’s Walter White would have qualified for was some lengthy jail time.

 What is chemical engineering?

-Chemical engineering is a term that describes the processes of experimenting, producing, transforming and applying chemicals, materials and energy.
-It is usually carried out in laboratories or industrial plants.
+Chemical engineering is a term that describes the processes of experimenting, producing, transforming and applying chemicals, materials and energy at scale.
+It usually starts out with chemists in laboratories and progresses up to engineers in large industrial plants.

-Much of the output from chemical engineers is apparent in our everyday lives: cosmetics, food additives, pharmaceuticals and clothing.
-Whilst others fly a little more under the radar, but are nevertheless crucial: think water purification techniques, industrial materials, and coatings.
+Much of the output from chemical engineers is apparent in our everyday lives: cosmetics, fuel, washing powder, pharmaceuticals, and clothing.
+Others fly a little more under the radar, but are nevertheless crucial: think water purification techniques, industrial materials, optical equipment, military technology, and coatings.

 Chemical engineering and R&D